Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day1/r.md

              - Post Placement optimization
              - Clock Tree Synthesis
              - Routing : Global and Detailed
-        - LEC(Logic Equivalence Checking):
+        - v) LEC(Logic Equivalence Checking):
              - Every time a modification is done to netlist, we need to verify whether the modified version performs the same function for which it was designed.
              - Net-list gets modified during CTS and postplacement optimization.
              - This LEC is done by yosis.
-        - During Physical Implementation, we perform a special step known as    "Fake Antenna Diode Insertion" to check for antenna rules violations.
+        - vi) During Physical Implementation, we perform a special step known as    "Fake Antenna Diode Insertion" to check for antenna rules violations.
            - Antenna diode cells are provided by SCL and can be used to leak away the charges which causes distortions.
-        - Sign-Off :
+        - vii) Sign-Off :
           - STA:
             - RC Extraction
             - OpenSTA is a tool in OpenROAD which performs STA to check for timing violations.